SaftIng/safting.github.io/doc/logo/index.md

 [Tango-juice.svg](https://commons.wikimedia.org/wiki/File:Tango-juice.svg) and [Kiwi.svg](https://commons.wikimedia.org/wiki/File:Kiwi.svg).
 The files are licensed under the Creative Commons [Attribution-Share Alike 3.0 Unported](https://creativecommons.org/licenses/by-sa/3.0/deed.en) resp.
 Creative Commons Attribution-Share Alike [2.5 Generic](https://creativecommons.org/licenses/by-sa/2.5/deed.en), [2.0 Generic](https://creativecommons.org/licenses/by-sa/2.0/deed.en) and [1.0 Generic](https://creativecommons.org/licenses/by-sa/1.0/deed.en) license.
 So our logo is also licensed under the CC-by-sa license (don't know which version) and we have to attribute [C Stark aka DarKobra](http://darkobra.deviantart.com/), [Murielmarc](https://commons.wikimedia.org/wiki/User:Murielmarc) and [André Karwath aka Aka](https://commons.wikimedia.org/wiki/User:Aka).

-For adjusting the colors in Tango-juice.svg I've done the following color substitutions in the SVG file: d1ba03 -> 3bba03, fce52a -> 3be52a and 8e7f02 -> 3b7f02.
-Maybe the color should better fit to the kiwi next to it :-D